muskanTaza/Tazapay-VS-Code-Assistant/PUBLISHING_GUIDE.md

-# TazaPay MCP Extension Publishing Guide
+# TazaPay Extension Publishing Guide

 ## 📦 Current Status
-✅ Extension packaged successfully as `tazapay-mcp-1.2.0.vsix`
+✅ Extension packaged successfully as `tazapay-1.2.0.vsix`
 ✅ **NEW**: Welcome view with AI assistant button and secret key input ✅ GitHub Copilot Chat integration with `@tazapay` assistant ✅ Ready for distribution and publication